 - Peace Officer Standards & Training Police Instructor

-In addition to consulting with Gilbertson Investigations as an Expert Witness in federal law enforcement practices and procedures, Chris owns and operates Holland & Associates, a private security consulting firm which focuses on training federal, state, and local law enforcement officers in Kinesic Interview and Interrogation techniques.
-He also consults with law enforcement agencies and private institutions on matters involving crimes against children.
+In addition to consulting with GILBERTSON INVESTIGATIONS, Chris owns and operates Holland & Associates, a private consulting firm which focuses on training federal, state, and local law enforcement officers in interviewing and interrogation techniques.
+He also consults with law enforcement agencies and private concerns on matters involving crimes against children.

 Professor Warren McLeod, County Coroner

 CORONER & PROFESSOR WARREN MCLEOD – BIOGRAPHY

 Professor Warren McLeod has been the Coroner of Lewis County, Washington since 2010.
 His office is accredited through the International Association of Coroners & Medical Examiners.
 He has personally conducted over 6000 Medicolegal Death Investigations.

 Professor McLeod holds a Master’s degree in Justice Administration from Norwich University, and a Bachelor’s degree in Criminal Justice from the University of Nevada.
 He is a Certified and Registered Diplomate-Death Investigator, and a member of the following organizations:

 - International Association for Identification